-We are currently involved in the following product development activities: (i) we are jointly conducting with the National Institute on Drug Abuse (NIDA) and the Veterans Administration (VA) a U.S. Phase II(b) clinical trial evaluating CPP-109 for the treatment of cocaine addiction (and, based on current information, we expect to obtain top line results from this trial early in the first quarter of 2013); and (ii) we have recently completed a Phase I(a) safety study of CPP-115 in healthy volunteers.
-On May 22, 2012 we reported positive results from our Phase I(a) study to evaluate the safety, tolerability and pharmacokinetics profile of CPP-115.
-The study demonstrated that CPP-115 was well tolerated at all six doses administered in the study.
+We are currently involved in the following product development activities: (i) we are jointly conducting with the National Institute on Drug Abuse (NIDA) and the Veterans Administration (VA) a U.S. Phase II(b) clinical trial evaluating CPP-109 for the treatment of cocaine addiction (and, based on current information, we expect to obtain top line results from this trial early in the first quarter of 2013); and (ii) we are conducting a Phase I(a) clinical study evaluating the safety of CPP-115 in healthy volunteers (and, based on current information, we expect to obtain the results from this trial during the second quarter of 2012).

-Lundbeck Inc.'s (Lundbeck) exclusivity for Sabril[®] tablets (its version of vigabatrin) as an adjunctive therapy to treat refractory complex partial seizures in adults will expire on August 21, 2014.
+Lundbeck Inc.'s (Lundbeck) exclusivity for Sabril® tablets (its version of vigabatrin) as an adjunctive therapy to treat refractory complex partial seizures in adults will expire on August 21, 2014.
 At the present time, we expect to submit a new drug application (NDA) under Section 505(b)(2) of the Federal Food, Drug and Cosmetic Act (the FDCA) for CPP-109.
 A 505(b)(2) application is one that relies, at least partially, upon data that a company does not own or have right of reference to, including published literature.
 A 505(b)(2) application can also rely upon the FDA's previous findings of safety and efficacy for previously approved products.
 Additional information in a 505(b)(2) application includes data on manufacturing, bioequivalence and bioavailability; studies to support any change relative to the previously approved product; information with respect to any patents that claim the drug or use of the drug for which approval is sought; and an appropriate certification with respect to any patents listed for the previously approved drug on which investigations relied upon for NDA approval were conducted, or that claim a use of the listed drug.
 There can be no assurance whether, or to what extent, the FDA will file any 505(b)(2) NDA that we may submit for CPP-109.
 Further, we believe that we will be prevented from submitting a 505(b)(2) NDA for CPP-109 until August 21, 2014.